Welding Fume Testing Laboratory Houston TX

-AIHA LAP accredited welding fume testing laboratory in Houston TX.
-We provide ICP-AES and ICP-MS analysis for manganese, iron oxide, nickel, chromium, cadmium, and 30+ metals.
-Full NIOSH 7300 compliance reporting for personal breathing-zone assessments and LEV validation.
+AIHA LAP accredited (LAP-101470) industrial hygiene testing laboratory at 10200 East Freeway, Houston TX 77029.
+ICP-AES and ICP-MS analysis for manganese, iron oxide, nickel, hexavalent chromium, cadmium, lead, zinc oxide, and 30+ metals.
+NIOSH 7300 Modified compliance reporting for personal breathing-zone assessments and LEV validation.
+Samples received before 2:00 PM CST logged same day.

 Welding fumes are highly toxic aerosols — and ACGIH manganese limits are 250× stricter than OSHA's PEL